 In addition to employment in medical laboratories, graduates pursue positions in research, molecular biology, industry and veterinary laboratories, as well as medical supply and equipment sales.
-For additional descriptive information visit the following two national websites at www.ascls.org and www.ascp.org/bor.
+For additional descriptive information visit the following two national websites at http://www.ascls.org/ and http://www.ascp.org/.
 To explore occupations and find related career information go to www.mynextmove.gov.

 All students must maintain a GPA of 2.0 (“C” or better) in all specified program courses.

-85% of WVC MLT graduates pass the ASCP board exam on the first attempt
+85% of WVC MLT graduates pass the ASCP board exam on the first attempt.

-The WVC Medical Laboratory Technology Program is a limited enrollment program.
+Limited Enrollment The WVC MLT Program is a limited enrollment program.
 The number of students accepted each year is dependent on the number of clinical sites available.
-The program is usually completed in eight academic quarters (two calendar years).
-Depending on the educational background of the entering student, fewer quarters may be required.
+The full program (including First-Year coursework) can be completed in eight academic quarters (two calendar years), depending on the educational background of the entering student.
+The timeline for completing First-Year coursework may vary.
 All students are considered for admission.

-Students spend the second year in medical laboratory facilities that have agreed to be training centers, while simultaneously taking theoretical supporting courses.
+Students spend the Second-Year in medical laboratory facilities that have agreed to be training centers, while simultaneously taking theoretical supporting courses.
 Travel to distant training facilities may be required, and work on a variety of shifts may be necessary; therefore, the use of an automobile is required.